adct-the-experimenter/binaural-audio-editor/README.md

   Click on browse button near audio track to load sound into the track.

-# Important note: Only create and edit 1 soundproducer for now due to a bug that crashes the program!

   Like OpenAL and OpenGL, the application uses a right handed coordinate system to move listener and sound producers,

-  where in a frontal default view X (thumb) points right,

-  Y points up (index finger),

-  and Z points towards the viewer/camera (middle finger).
+  where in a frontal default view X (thumb) points right,  Y points up (index finger), and Z points towards the viewer/camera (middle finger).

   Up is positive y.
 Down is negative y.